VChuckShunA/NashCoreEngine/README.md

 * No sound or music module (yet)
 * Physics system is AABB-only (no rotation or mass-based forces)
 * Not currently optimized for mobile or web export

 ---

-## 📌 Future Improvements

-* Editor tools for building levels and configuring BTs visually
-* Lua or JSON-based scripting for enemy behaviors
-* Improved pathfinding (A\*) with tile integration
-* Animation graph system

----